doocs/leetcode/solution/2600-2699/2687.Bikes Last Time Used/README_EN.md

 +-------------+----------+
 ride_id column contains unique values.
 Each row contains a ride information that includes ride_id, bike number, start and end time of the ride.
+It is guaranteed that start_time and end_time are valid datetime values.

 </pre>

 <p>Write a solution to find the <strong>last</strong> <strong>time</strong> when each bike was used.</p>